ccharlton/cloud-lightning/README.md

 To help everyone who is deploying Drupal in the cloud.
 Why else?

 Developers don't like wasting time and people who don't turn on the right settings think Drupal is slow.
 This can be easier.
-So this collection of Drupal settings.php includes/overrides don't require any modifications to Drupal core and only a simple minor change to your `settings.php` file to provide better out-of-the-box performance when hosted on popular Cloud providers.
+This collection of Drupal includes don't require any modifications to Drupal core, only a simple minor change to your `settings.php` file to provide better out-of-the-box performance when hosted on popular cloud providers.

 Clouds Supported
 ================

 - Acquia Cloud - http://acquia.com (Drupal 7.x supported)
+- No Cloud (generic DIY servers/clouds)

-#### Support for other providers
+#### Planned support for other providers
 - Pantheon - http://getpantheon.com
 - TBD